AWS News Blog

 Python Support for CodeGuru Reviewer is available in Preview and offers recommendations on how to improve the Python code of your applications in multiple categories such as concurrency, data structures and control flow, scientific/math operations, error handling, using the standard library, and of course AWS best practices.

 You can now also use CodeGuru Profiler to collect runtime performance data from your Python applications and get visualizations to help you identify how code is running on the CPU and where time is consumed.
 In this way, you can detect the most expensive lines of code of your application.
 Focusing your tuning activities on those parts helps you reduce infrastructure cost and improve application performance.

 Let’s see the CodeGuru Reviewer in action with some Python code.
 When I joined AWS eight years ago, one of the first projects I created was a Filesystem in Userspace (FUSE) interface to Amazon Simple Storage Service (Amazon S3) called yas3fs (Yet Another S3-backed File System).
-It was inspired by the more popular s3fs-fuse project but rewritten from scratch to implement a distributed cache synchronized by Amazon Simple Notification Service (SNS) notifications (now, thanks to the many contributors, it’s using S3 event notifications).
+It was inspired by the more popular s3fs-fuse project but rewritten from scratch to implement a distributed cache synchronized by Amazon Simple Notification Service (Amazon SNS) notifications (now, thanks to the many contributors, it’s using S3 event notifications).
 It was also a good excuse for me to learn more about Python programming and S3.
 It’s a personal project that at the time was made available as open source.
 Today, if you need a shared file system, you can use Amazon Elastic File System (Amazon EFS).